 It is always a good idea to maintain personal copies of electronic information, when possible.
-It is good practice to print or save Web pages or, better, using a program like Adobe Acrobat, to keep your own copies for future reference.
-Most Web browsers will include URL/electronic address information when you print, which makes later reference easy.
-Also, you might use the Bookmark function in your Web browser in order to return to documents more easily.
+It is good practice to print or save web pages or, better, use a program like Adobe Acrobat to keep your own copies for future reference.
+Most web browsers will include URL/electronic address information when you print, which makes later reference easy.
+Also, you might use the Bookmark function in your web browser in order to return to documents more easily.

 Important Note on the Use of URLs in MLA